SCLW/Circuitry-Based-Sound/readme.md

-A logic gate is a single input - output device, designed to carry out a specific [Boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "Boolean algebra"), mapped to two voltage levels.
+A logic gate is a single-input, single-output device, designed to carry out a specific [Boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "Boolean algebra"), mapped to two voltage levels.
 Over time, the two alternating voltage levels may form a periodic rectangular waveform and the speed of switching between the two levels is perceived as pitch.
 Certain logic gates can be repurposed as oscillators in this way.
 In digital systems, this principle is used to generate clock signals, which are essential for synchronizing processes.
 Logic gates with two inputs compare the signals at their inputs and generate an output based on the corresponding logic function, enabling signal processing and modification.
 Other logic gates can count sequential square wave pulses, outputting a single pulse per cycle.
 Some function as frequency dividers, halving the input signal’s frequency.
 Additionally, various CMOS chips can act as binary-controlled switches.
 These and many other functions can be considered as modulation effects, which transform or modify the incoming audio signal.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/Img/Gated_Oscillator_DARK.svg">